chunshen1987/iEBE-MUSIC/analysisKit/PHOBOS_AuAu200GeV_dNchdeta_rapdep/Notes.md

 ## Kinematic cuts
 1. The particles measured have $\eta$ range from -5.4 to 5.4 across almost entire solid angle.
+2. Two types of centrality determination algorithms used: Glauber model from HIJING and Octagon method.
+3. $p_T$ upto 4 GeV is detected.

 ## Notes